Effects of quenching protocols based on parametric oscillators: Quantum variances and uncertainties

 Even when both $D_e$ and $V_\infty$ in (\ref{omega2 gen}) are positive constants, amplitude fluctuations may generate oscillating enhancements of the Heisenberg uncertainty for certain values of parameters determining the shape of frequency parameter.
-Examples are given in Figure \ref{figura UP caso 3} with parameters that make the effect standing out.
+Examples are given in Figure \ref{figura UP caso 3}.a) with parameters that make the effect standing out.
+The increasing of $V_\infty$ at fixed $D_e$ suppresses responses for $\Delta_{UP}$.
+When $t_s$ decreases from the null value, a damping of the $\Delta_{UP}$-oscillations first results that is next replaced by the foreseen amplification trend.
+Relatively limited reshaping of the parametric driving can result in evident changes for magnitude of oscillations; see red and blue curves in both panels of Figure \ref{figura UP caso 3}.
+As we learned Subsection \ref{ss 5 3}, the proximity to the null value of initial frequency value is indeed a crucial matter.